readygroup1/TableRAG/README.md

 - Fails for large tables due to token limits
 - Is slow, expensive, and error-prone

-**TableRAG decouples table size from prompt size** by retrieving only the *relevant* schema and values.
-This project demonstrates when that approach works well — and when it doesn’t — using real benchmarks.
+**TableRAG decouples table size from prompt size** by retrieving only the relevant schema and values.
+This project demonstrates when this approach works well using real benchmarks.

 ---